 How do I schedule individual lessons?

-Contact Dr. Reimer (firstname.lastname@example.org) to determine the appropriate location, teacher, and lesson length and time for you.
+Contact Dr. Reimer (email@example.com) to determine the appropriate location, teacher, and lesson length and time for you.
 Lesson teachers may have limited availability, so we cannot guarantee you will be able to study with any particular teacher listed as our faculty.
-Suzuki lessons may also include group lessons and two sessions per week for young beginners.
 Depending on the age of the student, parents may be required to be present for lessons.

 What if I have a schedule conflict?

-CANCELLATION POLICY The semester payment plan provides for two absences, though parents/students are expected to give at least 24 hours notice to Dr. Reimer so instructor’s time is not wasted.
+CANCELLATION POLICY Parents/students are expected to give at least 24 hours notice to Dr. Reimer so instructor’s time is not wasted.
 If you do not provide sufficient notice, the lesson will be considered as having been given.
 If sufficient notice is given or the teacher is unavailable, rescheduling can take place through the teacher or through Dr. Reimer.

 Is there one correct way to play a string instrument?